nestauk/ojd_daps_skills/outputs/reports/skills_extraction.md

 ## Labelling data

 To train the NER model we needed labelled data.
-First we created a random sample of job adverts and got them into a form needed for labelling using [Label Studio](https://labelstud.io/).
+First we created a random sample of job adverts and got them into a form needed for labelling using [Label Studio](https://labelstud.io/), we then did a second batch of labelled using [Prodigy](https://prodi.gy/).
 More about this labelling process can be found in the `skill_ner` pipeline [README.md](./ojd_daps_skills/ojd_daps_skills/pipeline/skill_ner/README.md).

 ![](figures/label_studio.png)

-As of 11th July 2022 we have labelled 3400 entities; 404 (12%) are multiskill, 2603 (77%) are skill, and 393 (12%) are experience entities.
+As of 8th August 2023 we have labelled 8971 entities; 443 (5%) are multiskill, 7313 (82%) are skill, 852 (10%) are experience entities and 363 (4%) are benefit entities.

 ### Multiskill labels